xinxiaolin123/OccuNet/README.md

 OccuNet is a two-stage deep-learning framework for femoral-neck fracture detection on pelvic or hip radiographs.

-This repository provides code, model configuration, and example files related to the development and evaluation of OccuNet.
+This repository provides code, model configuration, pretrained Stage 1 weights, package requirements, and an example de-identified radiograph related to the development and evaluation of OccuNet.
 The framework was developed for research transparency and reproducibility in a retrospective multicenter diagnostic-accuracy study.

 OccuNet combines artifact-robust contrastive pretraining with detector fine-tuning for femoral-neck fracture localization.